-Individual investors are nervous about the stock market and the possibility of recession.
+Individual investors are nervous about the stock market and the possibility of a recession.

 Meanwhile, institutional money from banks and hedge funds is keeping a bid under equities, pushing stock prices higher after every minor dip.
 Together with the “Plunge Protection Team,” they are keeping the wheels from coming off the stock market cart.